jmc316/cs1666_organization/teams/Roguelike.md

 ## Midterm Goals

-* Fully playable, simplified first stage
+* Fully playable, simplified first stage, the first stage will be 20 tiles x 20 tiles, with each tile be 64 pixels
 * Sprites (Player + Enemies) displayed on screen
+    * 1 simple barrel, 1 enemy
+* Implement a health/damage system
+* Display a HUD that contains:
-* Health system + HUD
+    * Character health + mana bar
+    * Currently equipped weapon and abilities
+    * Currently held gold (currency)
-* Base-level abilities functional
+* Base-level abilities functional:
+    * Character melee attack that damages enemies
+    * Enemy projectile attack that damages character

 ## Final Goals

-* 15%: Implement absorbing mechanic
+* 10% 2-3 weapons and abilities and 5 enemies
+* 15%: Implement a mechanic where when an enemy is destroyed the player can acquire abilities or stat buff by absorbing them
 * 25%: Implement procedural generation
-* 10% 2-3 weapons and abilities and 5 enemies
-* 25%: Add the rigid body simulation
+* 10%: Add the rigid body physics collision and force vector simulation
+* 5%: Add mass and friction values to all objects which will have inertia
+* 10%: Add projectile ricochet/bouncing and friction and barrels which explode sending objects which bounce and deal damage.

 ## Stretch Goals

-* Add in an extra character class
+* Add in an extra warrior class which does 10% more damage with attacks but has less mana and health.
+Also has a unique skill to the class.
+(Other classes will follow the same format of +stat, -stat, and unique skill).
-* Add a persistent currency for unlocks that carries over between runs
+* Add a persistent currency for unlocks that carries over between runs such as hats that give starting stat modifiers and a more powerful starting weapon.